 For many businesses, the decision to change their LMS is easy.
-In fact, research by Brandon Hall Group shows that 44% of organisations are unhappy with their existing LMS, and 48% are exploring new or different learning technologies.
+In fact, research by Brandon Hall Group shows that 44% of organizations are unhappy with their existing LMS, and 48% are exploring new or different learning technologies.
 The decision to change LMS is an easy one; the hard part comes when trying to decide which LMS to buy and the key to this decision is cost - the same research from Brandon Hall Group found that LMSs account for 38% of the average learning technology budget.

 The cost of an LMS is more than just the price tag

-Just like an airfare can lure in potential customers by appearing cheap, and then heap on added costs until it resembles nothing like the original price, so too can LMS offerings come bundled with layers of hidden expenses that many organisations don’t see coming.
+Just like an airfare can lure in potential customers by appearing cheap, and then heap on added costs until it resembles nothing like the original price, so too can LMS offerings come bundled with layers of hidden expenses that many organizations don’t see coming.

 Let’s break down the true cost of an LMS: